 For decades, these drugs have been used for scientific research and therapy, as well as their potential to help those with mental health issues.
-Paradoxically, it was their use in the counterculture movements of the 1960s and their subsequent prohibition by the U.S. government that both brought them to public attention and made them difficult for scientists to study.
+Paradoxically, it was their use in the counterculture movements of the 1960s that brought them to public attention.
+Their subsequent prohibition by the U.S. government made them difficult for scientists to study.

 The documentary presents recent scientific experiments on psychedelic drugs and their potential to treat a variety of mental health issues, including depression, anxiety, post-traumatic stress disorder, and addiction.
 However, it also addresses divergent opinions, such as concerns about the risks to mental and physical health.